GuilhermeAlbert/telegram-bot/README.md

 # Project installation

+Use pip to install the requirements of project:

 ```shell
 pip3 install -r requirements.txt
 ```

 # Runninng the project

+Enter on source folder of project and execute `python3`:

 ```shell
 cd src

 python3
 ```

+Type `core.py` to execute the program:

 ```python
 >>> core.py